seishun/node-steam/README.md

 Logs you off from Steam.
 If you are already logged off, does nothing.
 If there is an ongoing connection attempt, cancels it.
 Will not emit either ['loggedOff'](#loggedoff) or ['error'](#error).

-### webLogOn(callback)

-Logs into Steam Community.
-You only need this if you know you do. `callback` will be called with an array of your new cookies (as strings).

-Do not call this before the first ['webSessionID' event](#websessionid), or you'll get a broken cookie.
-Feel free to call this whenever you need to refresh your web session - for example, if you log into the same account from a browser on another computer.

 ### gamesPlayed(appIDs)

 Tells Steam you are playing game(s). `appIDs` is an array of AppIDs, for example `[570]`.
 Multiple AppIDs can (used to?) be used for multi-game idling.